THE HOME OF DIAMOND KNOWLEDGE

 The DCLA Difference

-The DCLA Diamond Grading Laboratory Certificate sets the standard for technical ability in certification of diamonds.
-The DCLA remains the only internationally recognised diamond certification laboratory in Australia, grading diamonds in accordance with International Diamond Council (IDC) and World Jewellery Confederation (CIBJO) rules for grading polished diamonds.
+DCLA is Australia’s premier diamond grading laboratory, and remains the only internationally recognised diamond certification laboratory in Australia, grading diamonds in accordance with International Diamond Council (IDC) and World Jewellery Confederation (CIBJO) rules for grading polished diamonds.

-Protecting Diamond Buyers
+DCLA Protecting Diamond Buyers

 All diamonds submitted to the DCLA laboratory are individually identified and tested to International Diamond Council standards, ensuring that the diamond has not been treated or enhanced in any way, and are of natural origin.

-Independent & Accurate Diamond Assessment
+Independent, Consistent & Accurate Diamond Assessment

 DCLA Independence means that the DCLA Diamond Grading and Certification Laboratory receives no grants or funding from the diamond or jewellery trade, it is completely self funded and independent.

-DCLA & The International Diamond Council
+DCLA & The International Diamond Council (IDC)

 The International Diamond Council (IDC) is the governing diamond body established by the World Federation of Diamond Bourses (WFDB) and the International Diamond Manufacturers Association (IDMA).
 Together, these two organisations are the world’s highest authorities in diamonds.